-Please click here to review information provided to first-year students regarding the iCare/Early Alert Program.
+Please click here to review information provided to students regarding the Early Alert Program.
 Thank you in advance for your willingness to assist with this retention initiative.
-If you have any questions about the Early Alert Program, please do not hesitate to contact Kate VanderSchaaf.
+If you have any questions about the Early Alert Program, please do not hesitate to contact Kate Kendall.

-- All faculty teaching first-year students will receive an email through the GradesFirst software on Monday, September 16, 2013 with the subject title, “Early Alert Notification.”
+- All faculty teaching students will receive an email through the EAB software at the beginning of week four of the semester with the subject title, “Early Alert Notification.”

-- In the e-mail, a link will be provided to access to the GradesFirst reporting program.
-Only first-year students enrolled in your courses will be listed for reporting.
+- In the e-mail, a link will be provided to access to the EAB reporting program, and a login and password is not required to submit feedback.

 - If none of your students are at risk of failing your course, simply leave all fields blanks and click submit; this will indicate to us that you have completed the student assessment and will not receive additional requests to participate in the program.

-- GradesFirst also allows faculty to make comments about individual students.
+- EAB also allows faculty to make comments about individual students.
 An indication of your concerns about the student will be helpful to the retention team.

-- Please submit Early Alert reports no later than Friday, October 4, 2013.
+- Please submit Early Alert reports no later than the sixth week of the semester.
 This timeline will allow the retention team adequate time to contact students for appropriate interventions prior to the semester midpoint.

-- The Office of Undergraduate Studies Retention team will contact all students identified by your reporting information and we will conduct appropriate interventions.
+- The Office of First-Year and Transition Programs team will contact all students identified by your reporting and we will conduct appropriate interventions.

-- Students will be notified concerning which courses they received an “Early Alert Notification” and will be encouraged to meet with you during your office hours in addition to utilizing services and resources in the Office of Undergraduate Studies.
-Students may be nervous to approach you.
-Please encourage students to meet with you during office hours to discuss strategies for how to improve in your course.
+- Students will be notified concerning which courses they received an “Early Alert Notification” and will be encouraged to meet with you during your office hours in addition to utilizing services and resources in the Office of First-Year and Transition Programs.
+Students may be nervous to approach you, however, please encourage them to meet with you during office hours to discuss strategies for how to improve in your course.